hminnovation/beginner-wagtail/{{cookiecutter.repo_name}}/readme.md

 # Purpose
 This project is, loosely, based on a workshops @alexgleason and @heymonkeyriot gave in Philadelphia, March 2016.
 It's a consolidated basis for doing other workshops in a more logical way.

-# Troubleshooting
-## Name of project
-You can't name your project `abc`.
-It conflicts with name spacing in /lib/python3.4/io.py

-## Existing homepage
-Wagtail now comes with a homepage within the model.
-This unfortunately is not the same as the home app HomePage (`home.HomePage`) that the People, Skills and Location apps are expecting to be children of.

-To get around this

- - Delete the homepage that arrives with Wagtail
- - Add the beginner wagtail homepage
- - Navigate to http://localhost:8000/admin/sites/ and add a new site
-   - Title = localhost
-   - Port = 80
-   - Sitename = _Whatever you want_
-   - Root Page = _Your new homepage_
-   - Default = True

-Note: This will be fixed in the future with a fixtures file
 {% endraw %}